 Bowdoin College has earned a reputation for having one of the best college campuses in the country.
 The dining services have been ranked number one for many years.
 Incoming students are designated a “College House.”
-The are eight Colleges Houses were established in 1998.
+The are eight Colleges Houses, known as “bricks,” that were established in 1998.
 To clarify, students remain loyal to their house throughout their four years.
 Although Greek organizations were banned in the 1990s, Bowdoin students report feeling a similar affiliation to their residences.

 Students looking for a small, intimate campus will enjoy Bowdoin’s environment.
 With strong academic courses and opportunities for internships and study-abroad programs, Bowdoin’s many advantages are hard to pass up.
 The high rankings the school receives also demonstrate how fond students are of the campus, dorms, and dining services.
 With devoted professors and small class sizes, Bowdoin helps to create a collaborative atmosphere where students can succeed during their undergraduate years.